See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The lifespan of a course certification is five years.
 All courses must be submitted for review again once the initial certification expires.
 Major changes to a previously reviewed course, such as being offered in a different learning management system, requires a new course review.
 Because of the hundreds of courses that must be re-reviewed after migrating from Moodle to Canvas in the Spring 2021 semester, the soft deadline for courses re-reviews is the five-year anniversary of the initial QM review.
 Pacing reviews like this will provide faculty time to migrate and rearrange their course materials as well as provide the CTL and peer reviewers the time necessary to review such a high volume of courses.

 Faculty peer reviewers will be trained by the CTL.
 Training will take approximately 5 hours.
 It will be offered in an asynchronous online format.
 This is similar to how QM trains its peer reviewers.
-Peer reviewers will still receive the $150 per course stipend for a full course peer review.
+Peer reviewers will receive the $50 per course stipend for a full course peer review.
 Instructional designers are eligible to conduct peer reviews.